Emalie McMahon

 me.jpg

 I am a postdoc in the lab of Nancy Kanwisher at MIT.
-I recenly defend my PhD in Computational Cognitive Science at Johns Hopkins under the supervision of Drs.
+I recently defended my PhD in Computational Cognitive Science at Johns Hopkins under the supervision of Drs.
 Leyla Isik and Michael Bonner.
 Broadly, I am interested in visual perception and social cognition.
 I use a variety of methods including human behavior, neuroimaging (fMRI, intracranial recordings, and EEG), and computational modeling.

-Prior to JHU, I attend the University of Tennessee, Knoxville and was then a research assist with Leslie Ungerleider and Maryam Vaziri-Pashkam at NIMH.
+Prior to JHU, I attended the University of Tennessee and was a research assistant with Leslie Ungerleider and Maryam Vaziri-Pashkam at the National Institute of Mental Health (NIMH).

 news